First edition, fourth printing

 Gregory Halpern was born in 1977 in Buffalo, New York.
 He has published a number of books, including A (2011), Omaha Sketchbook (2009) and East of the Sun, West of the Moon (2014), a collaboration with Ahndraya Parlato.
 He also edited, along with Jason Fulford, The Photographer’s Playbook: Over 250 Assignments and Ideas (2014).
 He holds a BA in History and Literature from Harvard University and an MFA from California College of the Arts.
 In 2014 he was the recipient of a Guggenheim Fellowship.

-― Statement from publisher
+― description from the publisher